mileslathan/Save-the-Capital/README.md

 Objective of the game is to prevent the capital from being destroyed by killing the orcs in time!

+The Capital is represented here as a white static box at the bottom of your screen.
+(This is your base)

+Your Capital has 100 HP and as enemies (represented in red rectangles), manage to touch it, your capital takes damage.

-Players will randomly be given bombs to place on the field to prevent the orcs from taking the capital.
+In order to prevent that, players will randomly be given bombs (indicated on the bottom left) to place on the field to prevent the orcs from taking the capital.

 If the capital does not fall within the allotted time, player wins!

+However if the Capital goes to 0 HP, you lose.

 ## Technologies Used